-An infant with neonatal hepatitis usually has jaundice (yellow eyes and skin) that appears at one to two months of age.
-Jaundice occurs when the flow of bile from the liver is blocked due to an inflammation or obstruction of the bile ducts.
-Since bile is essential in the digestion of fats and absorption of fat soluble vitamins, a child with neonatal hepatitis may fail to gain weight and grow normally.
+An infant with neonatal hepatitis has jaundice (yellow eyes and skin) caused by elevated conjugated bilirubin in the blood that appears by one to two months of age.
+Jaundice occurs when the flow of bile from the liver is blocked due to an inflammation of the liver cells and/or obstruction of the bile ducts.
+Since bile is essential in the digestion of fats and absorption of fat soluble vitamins, an infant with neonatal hepatitis may fail to gain weight and grow normally.
 The infant will also have an enlarged liver and spleen.

 Neonatal hepatitis is a diagnosis of exclusion, meaning that other known causes of liver disease in infancy must be ruled out.
 Infants who have jaundice are therefore screened for many possible causes of liver inflammation including viral infections, metabolic diseases, structural abnormalities of the liver and biliary system, and genetic conditions causing liver disease.
 Many causes of liver disease in infancy are best treated early so testing occurs as quickly as possible and includes blood work and imaging of the liver.
 Some children may require a liver biopsy as part of their diagnostic work up.
 If no specific cause of liver dysfunction is identified, neonatal hepatitis is the term used to describe the inflammatory process happening in the infant's liver.